Sita: Wayang story

 One day, a contest was held.
 Anyone who can draw the giant bow of Mantili's national heritage will become Sinta's mate.

 Ramawijaya, who was studying at the Brahmin Yogiswara, was advised to take part in the contest.
 Of course, Rama was successful, because he was the incarnation of Vishnu.
 Engagements and marriages are all enlivened with debauchery, both in the country of Mantili and in Ayodya.
 But luck was not good for both of them, while enjoying their honeymoon, suddenly the crown belonged to Kekayi, Rama's stepmother.

 Dasarata Mr. Rama was ordered to hand over the crown to Bharata (Rama's younger brother).
 In addition, Rama, Sinta and Laksmana had to leave the palace into the wilderness for 13 years.
 In exile in the jungle, Sinta is unable to contain her desire to control the tempting Kijang Kencana, which someone who is concerned should not have.
 What was sparkling, at first he thought would make him happy, but on the contrary.
 Not only can Kijang Kencana be caught, but moreover he is captured and held captive by his own lust, which is manifested in the form of Ravana.
 Briefly he was diruda paripaksa, put in a gold cage in Alengka for about 12 years.

 One time, Raden Ramawijaya was defeated by Raden Ramawijaya, until Dewi Shinta was freed from Ravana's shackles.
 However, Shinta's suffering did not end there.
 After being released, she was still suspected of her chastity by her own husband Ramawijaya.
 So, to show that as long as in the reign of the King of Alengka, Sinta has not been stained, Shinta proves herself by plunging into the fire.
 Shinta was saved from the raging fire by the gods of heaven.

+Cambodia

+Sita is referred to as Neang Seda in the Cambodian version Reamker.
+While the story is similar to the original epic, there are two difference.
+Firstly, Rama married Sita, by completing the challenge of firing arrows through a spinning wheel with spokes.
+Later, Neang Seda (Sita) leave for the forest immediately after passing the test, as she is deeply offended by her husband's lack of trust in her and his lack of belief in her word.

+In other countries

+Sita is referred to as the following, in different versions of Ramayana: